stoqel33/ApteczkaProject/README.md

 ![alt text](https://github.com/stoqel33/ApteczkaProject/blob/master/readme/icon.png?raw=true)

-## Apteczka - University Project
+# Apteczka - University Project
 ### General Info

 This project is a University Project, I decided to create medical kit app.
+The project is building with a back-end version with Node.js connecting with MongoDB Atlas and front-end version build witch React.

 ## Front-end